tzolic/tzolic.github.io/README.md

 # Responsive Portfolio Website

-## A straightforward and scalable responsive portfolio website to showcase my projects
+## A straightforward and scalable responsive portfolio website to showcase projects

+## Goals

+1. Showcase your skills and experience in computer science
+2. Establish a professional online presence
+3. Make it easy to contact you

+## Target Audience

+1. Prospective employers and clients in the computer science industry
+2. Developers looking to build a portfolio website for themselves
+3. Developers who already have a portfolio and are looking for some design inspiration or code snippets
+4. People interested in your work

 ## Live Demo